syncfusion-content/maui-docs/MAUI/ListView/sorting.md

 ## Custom sorting

-Sort the items based on the custom logic and it can be applied to either `SfListView.DataSource.SortComparerproperty` or `SortDescriptor.Comparer`, which is added into the `DataSource.SortDescriptors` collection.
+Sort the items based on the custom logic and it can be applied to either `SfListView.DataSource.SortComparer` property or `SortDescriptor.Comparer`, which is added into the `DataSource.SortDescriptors` collection.

 N> If the `PropertyName` in the `SortDescriptor` and `GroupDescriptor` are same, then the `GroupResult` will be passed as parameters for the `SortDescriptor.Comparer`.
 Otherwise, data objects are passed.
 To sort the data items alone, set the different `PropertyName` in both the `SortDescriptor` and the `GroupDescriptor` properties.